 APPLY FOR YOUR VISA

-Visa Application Should you wish for DXB Live to process your visa application, please apply though the registration link or write to us on email@example.com.
-Deadline for visa applications is 12 September 2020.
-All visas once issued by DXB Live are a single entry tourist visa which have a 60-day validity to enter the UAE.
+Visa Application Should you wish for DXB LIVE to process your visa application, please apply though the registration link or write to us on firstname.lastname@example.org.
+Deadline for visa applications is 12 September 2021.
+All visas once issued by DXB LIVE are a single entry tourist visa which have a 60-day validity to enter the UAE.
 The visa stay validity is 30-days from the date of entry.

 - Visa fees are non-refundable.